-Before you read: This article is part of a larger series that builds on itself from the foundation up, with each study building on the last.
-If something in this article does not make sense to you or if you believe it to be incorrect please be sure you have read over the entire course before passing your final judgment.
-Also be sure to visit this page’s FAQ And Objections: How To Be Saved, Our Part
+Before you read: This article is part of a larger series that builds upon itself from the foundation up, with each study building on the last.
+If something in this article does not make sense to you or if you believe it to be incorrect, please ensure you have read the entire series before passing final judgment.
+Also, be sure to visit this page’s FAQ And Objections: How To Be Saved, Our Part

 The plan of salvation is that Jesus would die for our sins and His payment would bring us into fellowship with God.
 Then we will boldly be able to come to the throne, to obtain mercy and grace.
 This is the part that Jesus plays.
 Because of the blood that makes us free from sin, He is able to bring us into fellowship with God.